UniversalDependencies/docs/_ga/dep/xcomp-pred.md

 D'fhéadfadh imreoir nó dhó seal a chaitheamh díomhaoin ón imirt dá bharr. \n Could a_player or two a_while to spending idle from playing to_its reason. xcomp:pred(chaitheamh, díomhaoin)
 ~~~

+In the case of an adjectival secondary predicate attaching to a noun, note that the adjective in question does not agree with the noun in terms of gender or number.

 Bhí Monte Carlo faoi fhurú, an áit <b>beo</b> le Sasanaigh. `Monte Carlo was a hive of activity, the place <b>teeming</b> with English people'